top of page

 To break it down:

-• Groceries: The majority of your food budget will go here, ideally around $400 month.
-This includes all food staples (produce, dairy or dairy substitutes, grains, proteins, etc.).
+• Groceries: The majority of your food budget goes here, ideally around $375/month, including all food staples (produce, dairy or dairy substitutes, grains, proteins, etc.).

-• Dining Out/Takeout: A smaller portion of your budget should be allocated here, ideally around $120/month.
-This includes meals eaten at restaurants, fast food, and takeout.
+• Dining Out/Takeout: Allocate a smaller portion here, ideally around $125/month, including meals eaten at restaurants, fast food, and takeout.

-• Snacks & Beverages: You may spend an additional $60/month on snacks, coffee, alcohol, or beverages (if not included in dining out).
+• Snacks & Beverages: You may spend $50/month on snacks, coffee, alcohol, or beverages (if not included in dining out).

 Also Read:

-Transportation is often a major budget item, and how much you spend can vary based on car ownership, public transit, or other alternatives.
-With an $85000 income, it’s important to keep transportation costs within 15% of your monthly take-home pay to balance your lifestyle while staying financially responsible.
+Transportation is often a major budget item, and costs can vary based on car ownership, public transit, or other alternatives.
+With an $85,000 income, it’s reasonable to keep transportation costs within 10–15% of take-home pay to balance lifestyle and financial responsibility.

 To break it down: